 - up to $10,000 in fines (at the judge’s discretion)

 The Nevada Board of Medical Examiners can penalize the doctor as well.
-Learn more about license suspensions for Nevada doctors convicted of crimes.
+Learn more about license suspensions for doctors convicted of crimes.

 6.3.
 Drug possession

-Penalties for the Nevada crime of drug possession (NRS 453.336) depend on the types of drugs and whether the defendant has any prior possession offenses.
-Most first-time convictions of possessing drugs are category E felonies in Nevada, which are usually probationable.
+Drug possession (NRS 453.336) depend on the types of drugs and whether the defendant has any prior possession offenses.
+Most first-time convictions of possessing drugs are category E felonies, which are usually probationable.

 Call a Nevada criminal defense attorney…

 Accused of doctor shopping or obtaining a prescription illegally in Nevada under NRS 453.391?
-Contact our Las Vegas criminal defense attorneys for a consultation free of charge.
+Contact our Las Vegas criminal defense attorneys for a consultation.
+Our Las Vegas fraud lawyers are available 24/7.

 Through an intensive investigation, effective negotiation, and aggressive litigation, we may be able to achieve a substantial charge reduction or dismissal without having to go through a trial.
 But if necessary, we are ready to put your case before a jury in pursuit of a full acquittal.